holtgrewe/tracdox/trac-sphinx/source/Tutorial/SequenceFileIO.rst

 This function tries to parse the file as different formats on the first some thousand bytes.
 When this succeeds, the successfully recognized file type is stored in the object.

-You can then subsequently use the [dox:AutoSeqStreamFormat AutoSeqStreamFormat] instead of a tag to the functions :dox:`RecordReader#readRecord readRecord` or [dox:RecordReader#read read].
+You can then subsequently use the :dox:`AutoSeqStreamFormat` instead of a tag to the functions :dox:`RecordReader#readRecord readRecord` or :dox:`RecordReader#read read`.

 .. includefrags:: core/demos/tutorial/sequence_io/example9.cpp